 “’broader measures of progress’ have to be part of a larger information infrastructure/architecture in order to support development policy at all levels and need therefore to be linked to evolving sustainable development goals and any framework that will support the post-2015 development agenda”

 “closely monitor the ongoing debate on development frameworks and to keep the Bureau of the Statistical Commission informed, undertaking an active dialogue with United Nations bodies and the policy sphere in order to ensure that a robust statistical measurement approach is incorporated from the outset in preparations for the post-2015 development agenda.”

 The following 24 countries are members of the FOC on broader measures of progress: Argentina Australia, Bahamas, Botswana, Brazil, Cameroon, Germany, France, Hungary, India, Italy, Jamaica, Mexico, Morocco, Netherlands, Norway, Philippines, Suriname, Sweden, Switzerland, Tanzania, United Kingdom, United States and Uganda.
 France and India lead the FOC on broader measures of progress as the two co-chairs.

-The following organizations participate as observers: Organization for Economic Co-operation and Development (OECD), Paris-21, European Union (through its Statistical Office Eurostat) and the United Nations Economic Commission for Europe (UNECE).
+The following organizations participate as observers: Organization for Economic Co-operation and Development (OECD), Paris-21, European Union (through its Statistical Office Eurostat), Food and Agriculture Organization of the United Nations (FAO) and the United Nations Economic Commission for Europe (UNECE).

 The United Nations Statistics Division (UNSD) acts as Secretariat of the FOC on broader measures of progress.